EdwardNorberg/Free-time/README.md

 # Free-time
-A repository for all projcets I have created on my free time
+A repository for all projects I have created on my free time